slundi/RatioUp/README.md

 # DIRECTORY WHERE TORRENTS ARE SAVED
 TORRENT_DIR = "./torrents"

+# Read only output file that contains the torrent list and few more information in order to be used for an external program
+OUTPUT = "/var/www/ratioup.json"
 ```

 Download and upload rates are in bytes (ie: 16MB = 16 x 1024 x 1024 = 16777216 bytes).